Skip to main content

 Step 3 - Set KNX individual address

-In the example shown, our device's individual address is 1.1.11
+In the example shown, the device’s individual address is set to 1.1.11.

 KNX_general_3.jpeg